dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 });
 ```

-If you run the tests a similar output will be on the terminal.
+If you run the tests, a similar output will be on the terminal.

 ![First tests](https://github.com/blacksonic/articles/raw/master/img/angular2-testing-services/first_test_run.png)

-Both tests are passing, it is time to refactor.
+Both tests have been passed; it is time to refactor.
 There is duplication at the start of each test.
 Instantiation is exactly the same,
 we can move it out into a setup block.